Grégoire Courtine: Research

 Courtine heads the G-LAB within the Brain Mind Institute and the Center for Neuroprosthetics at EPFL.
 Research in the G-LAB aims at restoring motor functions after central nervous system disorders such as spinal cord injuries.

 Using targeted spinal cord stimulation neurotechnologies, Courtine and colleagues significantly contributed to the field of neurorehabilitation by publishing a number of studies successively reporting the restoration of voluntary locomotion in rats with partial and complete spinal cord injuries, in primates and in paralyzed human patients, and restoration of blood pressure stability in human patients with spinal cord injuries through the use of biomimetic epidural electrical stimulation (neurostimulation of the spinal cord mimicking the natural activation of the autonomic or somatic nervous system).

 Distinctions

 Courtine has received several international research and innovation prizes such as the Chancellor's Award for postdoctoral research (2008), the International Foundation for Research in Paraplegia Schellenberg Research prize (2010), the Debiopharm Group Life Science Award (2013), the Rolex Award (2019), and the Leenards Foundation Science Prize (2021).

 He was also awarded a starting grant (2010), a consolidator grant (2015) and two proof-of-concept grants (2013 and 2019) from the European Research Council.
 In 2020, he was awarded the IET A F Harvey Prize.
 His name was included in Time 2024 list of influential people in health.
+In 2026, he received the Queen Elizabeth Prize for Engineering jointly with Jocelyne Bloch.